Radiofax valve logo

 12MHz broadcast AM arrived at receiver as single sideband

 While Radiofax was on the air, 625km away, it was the habit at The Forge to flip regularly through its frequencies.
-Excepting for Dellinger shortwave fadeouts, 3MHz and 6MHz were always audible and sometimes, when the maximum usable frequency (MUF) was high, 12MHz would appear by sporadic E short skip.
+Excepting for Dellinger shortwave fadeouts, the 3MHz and 6MHz were always audible and a weak carrier by groundwave was detectable from the 12MHz service.
+Sometimes, when the maximum usable frequency (MUF) was high, 12MHz would appear strongly by sporadic E short skip.

 Surrey Electronics AM monitoring receiver FRG8800, Active Aerial Synchronous Detector 400.jpg